AndreTeixeira1998/overleafwiki/Server-Pro:-Sandboxed-Compiles.md

 - Set the `SANDBOXED_COMPILES_SIBLING_CONTAINERS` environment variable to `true`
 - Set the `SANDBOXED_COMPILES_HOST_DIR` to the path on the host where the compile files will be located

+Notably, the `privileged` flag is not required when using sibling containers.

 ### Enabling Sibling Containers